12 of the Very Best Things to Do in Avignon, France

 The main attractions in Marseille are Notre Dame de la Garde, Cathédrale La Major, and Château d’If.

-Château d’If For Mount Cristo fans, Château d’If is a much-needed visit.
-During your time there, you will see the old prison cells that were once in use for decades, including an additional cell produced in tribute to the book for the character ‘Edmond Dantès’.
+I also highly recommend heading to Château d’If, an island just off the coast.
+The island is heavily marketed for The Count of Monte Cristo fans, as Château d’If was the island used in the novel.
+On the island are the old prison cells that were once in use for decades, including an additional cell produced in tribute to the book for the character ‘Edmond Dantès’.

 Chateau dIf Marseille France